 All in all the whole museum tour took about 2 hours and was a really great time.
 You don’t just have to be a motor head to enjoy it though.
 It’s so well themed that it’s really fun for the whole family.
 If you find yourself in Nevada, the National Automobile Museum Reno, is definitely a place you have to visit!

-If you enjoyed this Reno Travel Guide you might also enjoy
+If you enjoyed this post about the National Automobile Museum in Reno you might also enjoy

 Here’s a gallery with some of our other photos from the National Automobile Museum Reno.